Selling Your House For Cash to a Real Estate Investor

 You could consider renting the home out.
 However, it will need to be in decent condition, and you will have to be ready to do repairs or hire a management company to deal with it for you.
 The rental should cover your mortgage payments in most cases, allowing you to keep the property.

-Another option is a rent to own agreement.
+Another option is a rent-to-own agreement.
 This is where you rent the home out with the opportunity to purchase at the end of the contract.
 This can give you more money than a standard rental agreement, with the tenant paying for the option to buy.

 You could still sell your home through a real estate agent.
 If you can find an agent experienced in selling homes fast, you will get more for your home than a cash house buyer might offer.
 However, it is still likely to take more time than a cash purchase.

 Be sure to understand the importance of hiring the best real estate agent.
 It can make a huge difference in the outcome.
 Avoid gimmicks like flat fee MLS where you get no service at all.
 There is much involved to sell a home than using a listing service.

 Steps in Selling a Home For Cash